isomerpages/moe-jieminpri/_information/For Parents/Important Contacts and Resources.md

 * **Pupils taking school bus to school**
-The school bus will drop off and pick up your child / ward at the School Bus Bay.
+The school bus will drop off and pick up your child / ward at the School Bus Bay.&nbsp;

 * **Pupils walking to school**
 <u>Accessible Gates</u>
 Pupils walking to school may use the side gate or Back Gate
-(Please note opening hours)
+(Please note opening hours)&nbsp;
 <u>Rainy Day</u>
-During rainy days, you may use the shelters located at the Side Gate and Back Gate.
+During rainy days, you may use the shelters located at the Side Gate and Back Gate.&nbsp;

 * **Parents driving pupils to school**
 You may park your car at the nearby HDB car parks if you wish to come into the school to drop off or pick up your child/ward.
-Pupils may use the gate that is most convenient to them.
+Pupils may use the gate that is most convenient to them.&nbsp;

-_\*For safety of the pupils, cars are not allowed drive into the school premises._
+_\*For safety of the pupils, cars are not allowed drive into the school premises._&nbsp;
-_\*Please let your child alight safely along the pavement in front of the Main Gate (near to the main building)_
+_\*Please let your child alight safely along the pavement in front of the Main Gate (near to the main building)_&nbsp;
 _\*On raining days, you may drive into the school and drop off or pick up your child / ward at the front porch._